 Once you have downloaded and installed the updated drivers, restart your PC and check to see if the problem has been resolved.
-The problem could also be caused by a conflict between your graphics card and another piece of hardware in your system.
+The problem could also be caused by a conflict between your graphics card and other hardware in your system.

-If this is the case, you may need to update your BIOS or re-install your graphics card drivers.
+If so, you may need to update your BIOS or re-install your graphics card drivers.

 8. Stress Test

 If your fan starts spinning during the stress test, then it is likely that your GPU is the cause of the problem.
-You can try to fix this by overclocking your GPU or by using a different graphics card.
-This is not a guarantee that your fan will start spinning, but it is worth a try.
+You can try to fix this by overclocking your GPU or using a different graphics card.
+This does not guarantee that your fan will start spinning, but it is worth a try.

 This is more common than you’d think, especially if you’ve just built your first PC.
 The PCIe power connectors are located near the PCIe slot on the motherboard.
-They’re long and thin, and they plug into the top of the GPU.
+They’re long and thin and plug into the GPU’s top.

 There are usually two of them: one six-pin connector and one eight-pin connector.
 (Some lower-end graphics cards may only require the six-pin connector.)

 If you don’t have these PCIe power connectors plugged into the GPU, the fans won’t spin.
-This is because the GPU isn’t getting any power, so it can’t turn the fans on.
+The GPU isn’t getting any power, so it can’t turn the fans on.

-To fix this, simply locate the PCIe power connectors on the PSU and plug them into the GPU.
-If you’re not sure which ones they are, consult your motherboard or GPU manual.
+To fix this, locate the PCIe power connectors on the PSU and plug them into the GPU.
+If you’re unsure which ones, consult your motherboard or GPU manual.

 10. The GPU Is DOA

-This is usually not covered by warranty, so it’s something you’ll have to pay for out of pocket.
+This is usually not covered by warranty, so you’ll have to pay for it out of pocket.

 11. The GPU Is Overheating

 If your GPU is overheating, then its fans probably won’t spin.
-This is because the fans are designed to only spin when the GPU is getting too hot.
+The fans are designed to only spin when the GPU gets too hot.
 If your GPU is overheating, you’ll need to find a way to cool it down.